Williams leads way as 11-try England hammer France

 |France (0) 0

-England took their first step towards the 2025 Rugby League World Cup with a thumping victory over France in Warrington.
+England took their first step towards the 2025 Rugby League World Cup with a thumping win over France in Warrington.

-Shaun Wane's youthful side, featuring 15 debutants, showed plenty of potential with 11 tries.
+Shaun Wane's youthful side - there were 13 debutants in a 17-man matchday squad - showed plenty of potential with 11 tries.

 New England captain George Williams led by example on his home ground, scoring a hat-trick in a one-sided encounter.

-Williams's kicking game was also key in setting up Leeds winger Ash Handley for three tries.
+Williams' kicking game was also key in setting up Leeds winger Ash Handley for three tries.

+"I enjoyed myself out there," Williams told Sky Sports.
+"I think our young forwards laid the platform.
+Me, Harry [Smith] and Jack [Welsby] were able to play our stuff out of the back of it.
+It was really pleasing.

+"But probably the best thing is the zero on France.
+They didn't score a point, so that's the England standards, and Waney [Shaun Wane] will be happy with the zero.""It's a pleasing result, and I'm made up for the debutants," said Wane.
+"It's a day they won't forget.

+"At half-time we had to improve one or two things.
+I wasn't seeing England play France, I was seeing us play Samoa, and I knew there were details we need to get better at.
+And that detail I saw in the second half, which I'm really happy about."I thought overall, with 13 debuts, it's a very proud day, seeing young kids like Matty Nicholson, 19, and Tyler Dupree doing really well.
+I've been genuinely excited for this game, and it lived up to it.

+"We're not going to get carried away, France were underdone, they had a lot of kids out, but I thought we did a lot of good things."

-With only three players involved from last autumn's disappointing World Cup campaign, which ended against Samoa in the semi-final, this was a chance for the next generation to stake their claim for both this autumn's Test series against Tonga and the next World Cup in France.
+With only three players involved from last autumn's disappointing World Cup campaign, which ended against Samoa in the semi-final, this was a chance for England's next generation to stake their claim for both this autumn's Test series against Tonga and the next World Cup in France.

-And when England opened the scoring in the fourth minute when a kick over the top by Williams found Handley on the wing, it looked like the home side's recent dominance against their opponents would continue.
+And when England opened the scoring in the fourth minute after a kick over the top by Williams found Handley on the wing, it looked like the home side's recent dominance against their opponents would continue.

 France, who were also missing some of their more experienced players, started to find their way into the game without causing too many problems for England, who soaked up the pressure and played some controlled rugby.